-ADV amplitude data from Durleigh (Figure S2c) showed that the concentration of suspended particles in the water column decreased significantly during SD-2, which suggests that the mixers may be responsible for increasing sediment resuspension.
+ADV amplitude data from Durleigh (Figure S2c in Supporting Information S1) showed that the concentration of suspended particles in the water column decreased significantly during SD-2, which suggests that the mixers may be responsible for increasing sediment resuspension.
 The mixer plume was expected to impinge upon the bottom over 75% of the measurement period.
-Sediment resuspension is problematic for water quality due to increased turbidity and potential release of metals and nutrients from the sediment porewater into the water column (You et al., 2007; Matisoff et al., 2017).
-Therefore, it is likely that the localised sediment resuspension around the mixers at Durleigh increased the availability of nutrients in the water column.
+Sediment resuspension is problematic for water quality due to increased turbidity and potential release of metals and nutrients from the sediment porewater into the water column (Matisoff et al., 2017; You et al., 2007).
+Therefore, it is likely that the localized sediment resuspension around the mixers at Durleigh increased the availability of nutrients in the water column.
 The depth of the water column varies significantly over a season in drinking water reservoirs due to abstraction, inflows, and evaporation, with shallower water levels further increasing the risk of sediment resuspension (Effler & Matthews, 2007).
-The decrease in amplitude during SD-2 occurred overnight (Figure S2c), coinciding with a drop in wind speeds.
+The decrease in amplitude during SD-2 occurred overnight (Figure S2c in Supporting Information S1), coinciding with a drop in wind speeds.
 Bioturbation from the benthic feeding fish at Durleigh may have contributed to resuspension (Barton et al., 2000), although this is unlikely as bioturbation is sporadic and would not reflect an obvious decrease when the mixers were turned off during SD-2.
 The decline in suspended particles during SD-2 was likely due to a combination of the mixers being turned off and reduced meteorological forcing.
-To reduce localised sediment resuspension when the mixers are operating, options such as installing a deflection plate, reducing mixer flow rate, or varying the mixer flow rate as a function of water column depth should be investigated as part of mixer installation best practice for shallow reservoirs.
+To reduce localized sediment resuspension when the mixers are operating, options such as installing a deflection plate, reducing mixer flow rate, or varying the mixer flow rate as a function of water column depth should be investigated as part of mixer installation best practice for shallow reservoirs.

-4.4 TKE Inputs
+4.4.
+TKE Inputs

 Field observations showed that the mixers were effective over a radius of 30 m but their effects over 60 m were not obviously discernible from meteorological effects.
-Therefore, we suggest that the area of influence of the mixers was likely to cover an area between 2800 and 11300 m^2 (30 - 60 m radius).
+Therefore, we suggest that the area of influence of the mixers was likely to cover an area between 2,800 and 11,300 m (30-60 m radius).
 When Durleigh is at full capacity, the area of influence ranges between 1% and 3% of the total surface area or the reservoir.
-During SD-2, when the depth of the water column was 2 m below full capacity, the area of influence of the mixers were in the range 3% - 14%.
+During SD-2, when the depth of the water column was 2 m below full capacity, the area of influence of the mixers was in the range 3%-14%.
 Consequently, when the water depth in the reservoir decreases, the mixers influence a greater percentage of the total surface area.